Saied74/stationmaster/README.md

 obtained from QRZ in the database.
 It only displays some of that information.
 Some of it is used later in features like county summary.
 The rest is just stored for future analysis.
+9. In the default page, in addition to the band and mode, you can set the contest mode, the contest name, and the contest exchanges.
+When you are in contest mode, it will add them to the add page so you don't have to type them in.
+10. When in the contest mode, non contest logs are hidden.

 The analysis tab is all self explanatory.
 I will be adding additional analytics as the needs arise.